Vineyard25/setup-guides/tasks.md

 ## Line Check
 **Time: 15 mins**

-> Line check is not about getting sound out of the main speakers and making it sound good; it's simply about ensuring you are getting signal into every channel correctly, and at the right level.

 - [ ] Remind band to not put IEMs in until after line check is complete
   > This is because you're changing channel gains, which will affect what goes to the IEMs
 - [ ] Load preset "Reset"